 Unity Grateful Gardeners

-Now the City of Westlake has taken notice!
+Now, the City of Westlake has taken notice!
 One of our many gardens is a butterfly garden on the edge of our labyrinth.

 The project coordinator, Susan Baker, presented Diane with a sign that marks the garden as an official Westlake Pollinator Project Pollinator Area.

 The city and the Westlake Garden Club are working with the community to create a pollinator corridor throughout Westlake, recognizing the importance of natural habitats.
 "It is an act of love to be able to work with our hands to create a healthy environment for God's creatures," Diane Spence said of the pollinator garden.
-(Photo Courtesy of Jan Casey-Liber)
+For more information on the Pollinator Project, please click here to read the story in the Sun News.

 You'll often find Tom and Diane in the gardens, typically late morning on various weekdays.
 Help is always welcome!
 It's a wonderful way to help keep our grounds beautiful, get exercise, and have fun with your church family.